fdabl/knitr-jekyll/me/index.md

 This interest lead me to the wonderful city of Tübingen where I'm currently writing my thesis at Daimler Research & Development in pursuance of a Master's degree in Cognitive Science.
 During my studies, I've worked as a research assistant in the junior group of Michael Franke at the Department of Linguistics where I programmed interactive experiments for the web, helped with data analysis, and co-taught a class on Bayesian statistics.
-At the Department of Psychology, I too worked as a research assistant where I programmed a HTML5 experience sampling app and helped with the data analysis and automation.
+At the Department of Psychology, I too worked as a research assistant where I programmed a HTML5 experience sampling app and helped with data analysis and automation.

 I am passionate about open science, novel developments in methodology and applied statistics, and scientific publishing.
-Aligned with these interests I am an editor for the [Journal of European Psychology Students](http://jeps.efpsa.org/) where we implemented Registered Reports.
+Aligned with these interests, I am an editor for the [Journal of European Psychology Students](http://jeps.efpsa.org/) where we have, as one of the first journals, implemented *Registered Reports*.

-In my spare time, I'm meditating and learning to play the guitar.
+As hobbies, I like creating vegan dishes, meditating, running, and learning how to play the guitar.